 6.10.
 When do I have to submit revised product information?
 In all languages?
-Rev. Apr 2021
+Rev. Feb 2025 a.
+Worksharing procedure for Type II variation(s)

 In case the Variation(s) subject to worksharing affects SPC, labelling and/or package leaflet, the revised product information Annexes must be submitted as follows: